snowplow/documentation/docs/understanding-your-pipeline/glossary-of-terms/index.md

 When we set up Snowplow, we need to make sure that we track all the events that are meaningful to our business, so that the data associated with those events is available in Snowplow for analysis.

-When we come to analyse Snowplow data, we need to be able to look at the event data and understand, in an unambiguous way, what that data actually means i.e. what it represents.
+When we come to analyze Snowplow data, we need to be able to look at the event data and understand, in an unambiguous way, what that data actually means i.e. what it represents.

 An event dictionary is a crucial tool in both cases.
 It is a document that defines the universe of events that a company is interested in tracking.